Sudanese refugees in Chad: Sudan's conflicts

 Since the time Sudan became independent in 1956 from the British and Egyptian condominium, it has experienced 21 years of civil wars between the North and the South.
 The war ended with signature of the Comprehensive Peace Agreement (CPA) in 2005, which stipulated the autonomy of South Sudan for six years followed by a referendum of self-determination that took place in January 2011.
 Southern Sudanese voters overwhelmingly opted for the independence of South Sudan, which will become a separate and independent state on 9 July 2011.

-In 2003 the conflicts over land and water that had been ongoing in Darfur for decades took the shape of a civil war when the Sudan Liberation Army (SLA) and the Justice and Equality Movement (JEM) announced their existence and started fighting against the Janjaweed, a tribal militia backed by the Sudanese central government that had been attacking and razing villages in Darfur for a number of years.
-Since 2003, at least 300,000 people have been killed and 1.8 million people have been displaced in Darfur.
-The Darfur crisis still continues.
-In the first four months of 2011 more than 70,000 people have fled their homes and taken refuge in camps established for displaced persons in Darfur.
+In 2003, the conflicts over land and water that had been ongoing in Darfur for decades took the shape of a civil war when the Sudan Liberation Army (SLA) and the Justice and Equality Movement (JEM) announced their existence and started fighting against the Janjaweed, a tribal militia backed by the Sudanese central government that had been attacking and razing villages in Darfur for a number of years.
+Since 2003, at least 300,000 people have been killed, and 1.8 million people have been displaced in Darfur.
+In the first four months of 2011, more than 70,000 people have fled their homes and taken refuge in camps established for displaced persons in Darfur.
 The Obama administration is pushing towards solving the conflict in Darfur before the independence of South Sudan, although reaching a peace agreement remains unlikely.

-Overall, the International Organization for Migration (IOM) estimated in the end of 2010 that between 1.2 and 1.7 million Sudanese live abroad, and that neighboring countries were hosting more than half of them.
+Overall, the International Organization for Migration (IOM) estimated at the end of 2010 that between 1.2 and 1.7 million Sudanese live abroad, and that neighboring countries were hosting more than half of them.
 Since the signature of the Comprehensive Peace Agreement in 2005, the Sudanese government, in cooperation with UNHCR, has signed tripartite agreements with Kenya, the Democratic Republic of Congo, the Central African Republic, Ethiopia and Uganda in order to organize the return of Sudanese refugees.
 The year 2007 registered a peak of returnees, 126,000, which has been decreasing during the following years: 70,000 in 2008 and 30,000 in 2009, the majority of which returned from Uganda.
 These return programs have efficiently reduced the number of Sudanese refugees in neighboring countries, which went from 635,000 in 2006 to the current figure of 390,000.
 Almost all of them have refugee status or protection (around 385,117) and live in Chad, Egypt, Uganda, Kenya and Ethiopia.

-As of September 2023, at least 60,000 Sudanese refugees crossed into Chad fleeing the war in Sudan that broke out in April of that year.
+By December 2025, at least 760,000 Sudanese refugees crossed into Chad fleeing the war in Sudan that broke out in April 2023.
+By March 2026, had risen to nearly one million.
+By 2025, UNHCR estimated that there were 1,330,950 Sudanese refugees in Chad.
+On 23 February 2026, Chad shut its eastern border with Sudan indefinitely, citing repeated incursions by Sudanese armed groups and growing insecurity near its territory.
+The decision followed heavy fighting in the border town of al-Tina between the RSF and forces aligned with the Sudanese army.
+Chad said limited humanitarian exemptions could still be granted with prior approval.